A woman standing in a courtroom

 Departmental Honors

-Bachelor of Criminal Justice students may earn departmental honors through University College.
+Criminal Justice Major (Bachelor of Science) students may earn departmental honors through University College.

 • Students must earn a 3.5 accumulative GPA to earn departmental honors.